-On March 18th, W/O. Douglas of the RAAF was killed when the Miles Martinet T.T.
+On March 18th, W/O. Douglas of the RAAF died a day after the Miles Martinet T.T.
 (EM481) he was flying crashed on take-off at RAF Charterhall.

 Flt.
 Lt.
 O’Leary DFC was involved in what was possibly Charterhall’s most serious accident, when Beaufighter V8614 suffered an engine failure on the starboard wing; the aircraft unable to gain height, crashed into the ground.
 Flt.
 Lt.
 O’Leary was one of four crewmen killed, a crew that included two instructors and two pupils.
 O’Leary had just been awarded his DFC for gallantry prior to arriving at 54 OTU.

 F.O.
-Scott was killed in early August when his Beaufighter MKIF (V8739) suffered engine failure at 800 feet and spun into the ground at Charterhall.
+Scott was killed in early August when his Beaufighter MK.
+VIF (V8739) suffered engine failure at 800 feet and spun into the ground at Charterhall.

 F.O.
-Frank Ernest Larkman was another crewman involved in a serious accident, when the Beaufighter NF VI (KV976) he was a pupil in, lost both its artificial horizon and its gyros.
-At 5,000 feet and in cloud, the pilot Flt.
+Frank Ernest Larkman was another crewman involved in a serious accident, when the Beaufighter NF VIF (KV976) he was a pupil in, lost both its artificial horizon and its gyros.
+At 5,000 feet and in cloud, the pilots, W.O P.J.
+O’Malley and F.O J.A.
+Paterson with Flt.
 Sgt.
-Wedgewood as instructor, perhaps became disoriented and the aircraft crashed into the sea 3 miles north of Berwick.
-A further unknown crewman who was also aboard, also died in the incident.
+Robert M. Wedgwood as instructor, perhaps became disoriented and the aircraft crashed into the sea 3 miles north of Berwick.
+Both Larkman and Wedgwood were both killed, O’Malley and Paterson sustaining minor injuries.

 Sadly many crews lost their lives at, or after, the war’s end.
 Flt.
 Lt.
-Clough was one such man.
-Flying a Hawker Typhoon IB (RB210) of 56 OTU from Winfield, he flew into high ground near North Charlton, Northumberland, in the resultant crash on July 13th, 1945, he was killed.
+E.A.
+Clough was one such man, killed on July 13th, 1945.